Title I Private Schools

 • Kingdom Life Preparatory Academy

-• Kingdom Life Preparatory Academy @ Bethel
+• Kingdom Life Preparatory Academy II

 • Tallahassee Adventist Christian Academy